grpc/proposal/A1-http-connect-proxy-support.md

 -   [grpc/grpc#9557](https://github.com/grpc/grpc/pull/9557) (adds proxy mapper
     hook for name rewriting)

+This section details C-Core's implementation of the proxy mapper interface available by default.

 C-Core checks the following places to determine the HTTP proxy to use, stopping at the first one that is set: